ziadabdelaziz/Learning-Flutter/day2/README.md

 * you can see now how the code became more clean.

 ### 6- Constructor Function
-* you get a constructor function automaticall, so you don't need to specify one.
+* you get a constructor function automatically, so you don't need to specify one.
-* but if you need to make some configurations you would need to make your own.
+* but if you want to make some configurations you would need to make your own constructor.
 ```
 class GradientContainer extends StatelessWidget {
     const GradientContainer({key}): super(key:key){